timescale/promscale_extension/README.md

 optimizations for both PromQL and SQL users.
 Let's have a look at two examples.

-Custom aggregates like `prom_rate`, `prom_delta` and a few others are implemented in Rust and enable Promscale to push-down corresponding PromQL down to native code that is executed within PostgreSQL.
-The alternatives are either transferring all the data to the Promscale application and doing aggregation there or a PL/pgSQL stored procedure.
+Custom aggregates like `prom_rate`, `prom_delta` and a few others are implemented in Rust and enable Promscale to push corresponding PromQL down to native code that is executed within PostgreSQL.
+The alternatives are either transferring all the data to the Promscale application and doing aggregation there, or a PL/pgSQL stored procedure.
 Both are much slower.

 [Support functions](https://www.postgresql.org/docs/current/xfunc-optimization.html) that
-transparently rewrite some queries to reduce the amount of computation required or take an advantage of indices and tables specific to Promscale.
+transparently rewrite some queries to reduce the amount of computation required or take advantage of indices and tables specific to Promscale.
 For instance, the following query:

 ```SQL